Lets-Learn-React-Together/react-pre-reqs/README.md

 ![specificity chart](https://sites.google.com/site/csskungfu/_/rsrc/1221742532694/specificity/specificity.gif)

 ### JS
+JavaScript controls the behavior of elements - it decides what things _do_.
+There's a lot of wariness around JavaScript, but it has undergone an incredible transformation in the last 5 years.
+The advent of ES2015/ES6 introduced tons of modern features that make programming in JavaScript much easier.

 ### Coming Together
-![its all coming together meme](https://i.kym-cdn.com/photos/images/original/001/561/446/27d.jpg) Back in the old days it was _really_ important to separate concerns.
+![its all coming together meme](https://i.kym-cdn.com/photos/images/original/001/561/446/27d.jpg)

+Back in the old days it was _really_ important to separate concerns.
 Javascript stays in `.js` files and HTML stays in `.html` files and never the twain shall meet.

 _But what about script tags (`<script/>`) and `onclick` attributes?_ I hear you ask.
 Good question.
 These are antipatterns and in traditional web development this was frowned upon.
 This is _very_ different from how React and JSX operates.

+## Imperative vs. Declarative
+In React - the flow of information is unidirectional.
+What does that mean?

+In the view, a user clicks a button, which updates state.
+Clicking the button has no effect whatsoever on the view - it only changes _state_.
+This causes a rerender, which means a new view is created based on the information in state.
+The information controls the presentation.

+The view should be a certain way given a certain state.
+State is central and a single update can affect multiple portions of the view.
+Whereas in imperative programming you may have to select individual items and update them accordingly.

+The downside is a lot of repeated work.
+Each time state changes, a new view is generated.
+Computationally, this is much more expensive than imperative programming.
+DOM manipulation is very expensive, so we want to touch as little of the DOM as possible.
+So how is React viable, then? *The virtual DOM!*

+What is a virtual dom?

+A virtual DOM is like the DOM, but it doesn't actually render to the screen.
+On every update, React looks at the virtual DOM, creates a diff with the real DOM, and makes the smallest possible change.
+It's not as fast as doing it manually, but it's much less likely to have bugs.